Banner Image

 Why it’s massive: The West Coast’s largest luxury shopping destination, with the densest collection of designer flagships in the U.S. Owner states ~2.8M; recent press and the mall’s media kit align with that.

-Good to know: Easy airport access (SNA); valet everywhere; dining is genuinely standout—reserve ahead.
+It's good to know: Easy airport access (SNA); valet everywhere; dining is genuinely standout—reserve ahead.

 7) Del Amo Fashion Center — Torrance, California (LA metro)